AngleSideAngle/AngleSideAngle/README.md

 ### Hi, I'm Asa

-I am a rising sophmore at The Bronx High School of Science who is interested in programming
+I am a rising sophomore at The Bronx High School of Science who is interested in programming

 Some languages and tools I've worked with include
 - python